MightyPork/circbuf/README.md

 Circular byte buffer
 ====================

-This is a circular buffer implementation, useful for embedded systems (buffer for UART RX queue etc).
+This is a circular buffer implementation, useful mainly for embedded systems (buffer for UART RX/TX queues etc).

+It should be reliable with producent / consumer threads (no race conditions, as no length variable is used).

 Usage